 Pedigree vs. Purina Comparison

 Now that you have a better idea of what each brand stands for and how some of their foods stack up, it’s time to compare them on a variety of important metrics.

-As we wrote above, Pedigree often sacrifices nutrition in order to create a budget-friendly food.
+As we wrote above, Pedigree often sacrifices nutrition to create budget-friendly food.
 That means that they use filler grains and animal by-products instead of high-quality meats and starches.

 Purina isn’t always stellar in this regard, but they almost always out-perform Pedigree.